 DUH!!
 This coming from your trainer, sure.
 But did you know this is more science than just good advice?
-This article form lifehacker.com is a must read to understand why exercise literally makes you feel better!
+This article from lifehacker.com is a must read to understand why exercise literally makes you feel better!

-No matter what is going on in my life-physical, mental, or emotional; exercise has proven be my best medicine…maybe that’s why I love it!
+No matter what is going on in my life-physical, mental, or emotional; exercise has proven to be my best medicine…maybe that’s why I love it!

 It is so nice and cozy in the house.
 It gets darker earlier, which means, pj’s on earlier, which means lots of relaxation and Netflix.
 Maybe that is not always the best thing to do.
-Putting yourself together, getting out, and being around others is uplifting, and sometime just what the doctor ordered to combat the winter blues.
+Putting yourself together, getting out, and being around others is uplifting, and sometimes just what the doctor ordered to combat the winter blues.
 Dinner and drink, painting classes, road trips, wine tastings, book club and more are just a few things you can get out and get doing!

 5. Vitamin D